jayo-exe/JayoOBSPlugin/README.md

 # Jayo's OBS Plugin for VNyan

-A VNyan Plugin that allows you to connect to OBS over the OBS WEbsocket API and use VNyan Parameters to control OBS through your VNyan node graphs.
+A VNyan Plugin that allows you to connect to OBS over the OBS Websocket API and use VNyan Parameters to control OBS through your VNyan node graphs.
 Change scenes, enable/disable Sources and Filters, mute and unmute Audio inputs, and more!

 # Table of contents
 1. [Compatibility](#compatability)